The golf grip is one of the first thing

 by stages I gradually moved the left thumb so that it was no long

-on the shaft and by using this method and using an adopting an
+on the top of the shaft but slightly around the shaft, and by using this method and also adopting an

 overlap grip as described below, the golf club does not become